apitoolkit/apitoolkit-landing/content/docs/Quickstarts/PHP/Laravel.md

 ```

 # Requirements
-- For laravel, apitoolkit uses the cache to prevent reinitializing the sdk with each request.
+- For laravel, APIToolkit uses the cache to prevent reinitializing the sdk with each request.
 So make sure you have laravel cache setup for your service

+And that's it!
+APIToolkit is now set up and ready to guard your project's data traffic.
+Enjoy your safer, more organized digital roads!